Dill Pickle Egg Salad – serve as a side or eat as a meal. Light on the mayo and big on the crunch!

 So, dill pickle egg salad it is.

-Strange, because I don't make hard boiled eggs much.
+Strange, because I don't make hard boiled eggs much (except for this deviled egg pasta).
 I have to be in the right mood to eat eggs, and that mood can change very quickly.

 Mayonnaise and I aren't great friends.
 Any salad that has too much of it I can't stomach, and I never put it on sandwiches any more.